“Womenomics”: The Power of the Purse in Japan

 In August of 1999, Goldman Sachs’ Global Investment Research Division published a Japan Portfolio Strategy report titled “Womenomics: Buy the Female Economy.”
 In it, Tokyo-based strategists Kathy Matsui, Hiromi Suzuki and Yoko Ushio highlighted female consumption in the country as an important pocket of strength in the flagging Japanese economy.
 In addition to providing a list of 16 Japanese companies that either were poised to benefit from female consumption or were proactive in fostering female employment, the Goldman Sachs strategists argued that an increase in Japan’s female labor participation rate from the prevailing rate of 50 percent to 59 percent (the level in the U.S.) could boost the country’s real GDP growth in 2000-2010 to 2.5 percent per annum from 2.2 percent.

-Matsui and her colleagues continued their research for the next decade-plus, advocating for workforce equality and making policy recommendations to close the gender employment gap in Japan.
-Further Goldman Sachs Research reports included “Womenomics: Japan’s Hidden Asset” (2005) and “Womenomics: Time to Walk the Talk” (2014).
-The latter estimated that closing Japan’s gender employment gap could boost the country’s GDP by nearly 13 percent.
+Matsui and her colleagues continued their research for the next two decades, advocating for workforce equality and making policy recommendations to close the gender employment gap in Japan.
+Further Goldman Sachs Research reports included “Womenomics: Japan’s Hidden Asset” (2005), "Womenomics 3.0: The Time Is Now" (2010), and “Womenomics 4.0: Time to Walk the Talk” (2014).

 Related: Womenomics 5.0, published April 2019